Best practices for monitoring cloud applications

 - Monitoring the resource consumption by each user.

-For metering purposes, you also need to be able to identify which users are responsible for performing which operations, and the resources that these operations utilize.
+For metering purposes, you also need to be able to identify which users are responsible for performing which operations, and the resources that these operations use.
 The gathered information should be detailed enough to enable accurate billing.

 Customers and other users might report issues if unexpected events or behavior occurs in the system.
 Issue tracking is concerned with managing these issues, associating them with efforts to resolve any underlying problems in the system, and informing customers of possible resolutions.